 Eco-hydrology integrates the fields of ecology and hydrology.
 Ecology is the study of how living things interact with their environment.
 Hydrology, on the other hand, is the study of the Earth’s water cycle and is concerned with finding the solution to water problems that society faces (like, how can we make sure we have clean drinking water?).

 So eco-hydrology is the study of how the availability of water modifies ecosystems, and how ecosystems modify the quantity, quality, and movement of water.
-For example, areas that get very little rainfall will have different plants and animals living there, than areas with a lot of rain (this is an example of water modifying an ecosystem).
+For example, areas that get very little rainfall will have different plants and animals living there, compared to areas with a lot of rain (this is an example of water modifying an ecosystem).

 The trees and shrubs that form a forest have root systems that penetrate the soil and create complex pathways for rainwater and melted snow to enter the soil easily.
 If that forest is cut, the soil will erode and compact.
 As a result, the amount of water going into the soil reservoir may be reduced because the root system and all the tiny pores and conduits that it created and helped water go down, might be damaged.

 Ecohydrologists try to answer complex and important questions that help us use the limited amount of water more wisely.
 For example: How much water do different crops use?
 Which crops are best to grow in a place experiencing drought, such as California?
 How would the landscape look if the climate changed?
 What would happen to the water cycle if the rain forest is cut and replaced with a crop like soybeans?